savoirfairelinux/building-inclusive-open-source-software/docs/B-WDU.md

 - The proportion of users with disabilities who happen to have more than one is important ([17.7% in 2016](https://pmc.ncbi.nlm.nih.gov/articles/PMC11545900/)).
 Thinking about designing for one disability leaves out a blank spot for users having that disability but also other conditions.
 For example, deaf users with low vision are often overlooked when thinking about accessibility.
 We will take a closer look at the appropriate stance to account for diversity in [Developer stance & user collaboration](B-DSU.md)

 - It’s a common bias to forget that disabled people are not just disabled, but first and foremost people with their own unique life experiences and specificities.
-We need to think about women who rely on wheelchairs, LGBTQIA+ people who don't speak the language of they country they live in, blind users who can't afford an iPhone - and those who are all of that at once!
+We need to think about women who rely on wheelchairs, LGBTQIA+ people who don't speak the language of the country they live in, blind users who can't afford an iPhone - and those who are all of that at once!

 **Certain issues only arise for people with a specific intersectional background.**